cob-core/Isembard/README.md

 ## To-Do

 - Multi-game support.
 It appears most of the other Paradox games use the same log format.
 This tool should (in theory) also anaylse those games' crashes.
-- Added a 'Deep Analysis' button which reads through the entire crash log.
-Currently the app reads through the last 20 lines in order to find critical errors.
+- Add a 'Deep Analysis' button which reads through the entire crash log.
+Currently the app reads through the last 20 lines in order to find critical errors but it will struggle with mass errors that don't contain file paths.
 - Check mod conflicts.
 - Check mod dependencies.
 - Read the exception file.